YidaZou/Project/Report.md

 ### Merge Sort MPI
 Graphs: https://github.com/YidaZou/Project/blob/master/Analysis/mergeSortMPI/Graphs.pdf

-As the number of processers increases, the runtime of the mergesort algorithm runtime decreases up until a point of diminshing returns.
+One would expect that as the number of processers increases, the runtime of the mergesort algorithm runtime decreases up until a point of diminshing returns.
 This is because the communication time will increase, with more workers splitting up the overall task.
-A graph will be provided to show these trends in detail.
+However, there is a significant increase in time across all number of threads as the input size increases.
+Computation time and communication time both go up with the number of threads.
+This could signal a problem with the algorithm implementation.

 ### Merge Sort CUDA